MaestroError/eloquent-regex/README.md

 composer require maestroerror/eloquent-regex
 ```

-Later, Here will be added our quick start guide.
+Later, here will be added our quick start guide.

 Remember, regex doesn't have to be a source of frustration.
 With EloquentRegex, you're on your way to becoming a regex master, all while writing cleaner, more maintainable Laravel code.